grommett/blog/clean-promise-chains.md

     .catch(console.error);
 }
 ```
 We've made this much more declarative and scalable.
-The next dev who comes along is much less likely to jam more logic into an already complex, long
+I know it's subjective, but I think it reads much nicer too.

+I realize that this solution may cause some indrection, but the readability is worth it especially since most code editors allow you to jump to functions anyway.

+In summary, where possible move your logic out of lambdas and into named functions so that you can test your assumptions outside of the Promise.
+You may find that you have variable scope issues with this approach.
+I'll cover that in another post.